 Here's the result of what this pan shot looked like:

 Tip 3: Shoot more, shorter clips

-If you’ve ever transferred files from a GoPro or your phone onto a computer, you know it can be a time consuming process.
-Do yourself a favour by taking shorter length video clips instead of longer ones.
-It’s quite rare that a certain spot or moment needs more than a 30 second clip to truly show off and capture the moment, so keep your clips short to make editing, transfering, sorting and deleting content a lot easier.
+If you’ve ever transferred files from a GoPro or your phone onto a computer, you know it can be a time-consuming process.
+Do yourself a favor by taking shorter length video clips instead of longer ones.
+It’s quite rare that a certain spot or moment needs more than a 30-second clip to truly show off and capture the moment, so keep your clips short to make editing, transferring, sorting and deleting content a lot easier.

 Tip 4: Get in the habit of watching your footage

 There’s nothing worse than filming for a whole day only to realize the camera was pointing the wrong direction, or it wasn’t angled just right.
 Get in the habit of viewing your videos on your phone or GoPro to make sure your video is coming out as expected.
 Who knows?
 Maybe you’ll find there’s water or dirt on the lens.
 All it takes is a minute or two to view the footage, and it might save you a whole day worth of footage.

 Tip 5: Capture a foreground, and a background